MatMaul/pynetgear/README.md

 If you are connected via a wired connection to the Netgear router, a password is optional.
 The username defaults to admin.
 The port defaults to 5000.
+The ssl defaults to false.
-You can specify url and it will take precedence on host and port parameters.
+You can specify url and it will take precedence on host/port/ssl parameters.
 This allows the use of HTTPS, `https://orbilogin.com` for example.

 It currently supports the following operations: